roman000007/binary_studio_academy/homework7/README.md

 Run:
 * in this directory __npm i__
 * in this directory run in cmd __webpack__ and open __index.html__
+* input data, click "fight!" and wait for a seconds

 ## Roman Vey